Last Updated on April 2, 2023

 First brewed by European colonists in America, the original root beer was just that: a beer made from roots.

-Specifically, root beer was made with sarsaparilla and sassafras, which are herbs used in traditional indigenous medicine.
+Specifically, it was made with sarsaparilla and sassafras, which are herbs used in traditional indigenous medicine.
 It was first intended to be a health drink, then as an alternative to booze when a non-alcoholic version was born (source: Sprecher Brewing).

 Today’s root beer is more root and less beer.
-Most modern root beer brands use flavorings, extracts, and other ingredients like honey to provide its distinct flavor.
+Most modern brands use flavorings, extracts, and other ingredients like honey to provide its distinct flavor.

 Some smaller companies may still use whole spices including nutmeg and vanilla, but sassafras has since been banned by the FDA after discovering it can cause liver cancer (source: Encyclopedia of Toxicology, Memorial Sloan Kettering).